mike99mac/minimy-mike99mac/README.md

 This is based on "The smart boombox cookbook" on https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf which describes much detail of building a boombox.
 This document focuses just on the steps to get the *software stack* running, and starts from the very beginning.

-I have probably reflashed and rebuilt this system 20 or 30 times, and each time I compare notes.
+I have probably reflashed and rebuilt this system more than 25 times, and each time I compare notes.
 So this document should be relatively solid.

+# The Minimy software stack

+Perform the steps in each of the sections that follow to get to a running software stack.

 ## Prepare an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and put a Linux distribution on that card.